How can you easily attract clients as a freelance programmer?

 If you are a freelance developer, you also have to convince people to buy your services.
 Basically, your services are the product for which you have to persuade people to buy.

 The first and extremely powerful secret from the book is proven again and again by psychological researchers.
 It has the power to persuade more people to buy your product (or convert otherwise).
-By the way, the book is a recommended read — feel free to Google it and check it out.
+By the way, the book is a recommended read!

 The “Secret” is Social